 Conclusion

-Creating pages on your website that are orphaned, or lack links to other parts of your site, can negatively impact both your website’s ranking and usability.
-However, by following best practices for website design and using tools like Google Search Console and any website crawler, you can fix existing problems and prevent future ones.
-If you think your website might have orphan pages, take action now to clean up your site structure and improve its overall performance.
+Having pages on your site that are orphaned (no links to other parts of your site) hurts both ranking and usability.
+But by following design best practices and using Google Search Console and any website crawler, you can fix and prevent that.
+If you think you have orphan pages, do this now to sort out your site and get it performing better.